 Although people with dementia can have problems with short-term memory, they can remember events from their past.
 Allowing and helping people with dementia to share memories from their younger years or childhood is a great way to feel at one with themselves and remember happy times.
 Often, simple things can help prompt memories, such as a photo, an object, a song, or doing a task together.
 The goal is to help the person feel valued and content by recalling happy times from the past.
 We can use many creative approaches in reminiscence, including making a photo album together, a life scrapbook, or creating a memory box.
 Read more on reminiscence in our article dedicated to this topic.

 How can creative arts help family members with dementia?

-Involvement in creative art therapy, no matter how small, can improve well-being, relationships, and quality of life of people living with dementia.
+Involvement in creative art therapy, no matter how small, can improve the well-being, relationships, and quality of life of people with dementia.
 It can help people express themselves and communicate in ways that are still meaningful.
 Some other beneficial factors include: